Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-And we all have, like, instances where your intuition tells you something.
+And we all have like instances where your intuition tells you something.

-And, you know, you hear stories of people being like, I don't know,
+And, you know, you hear stories of people being like, I don't know, I just decided to take a

-Or, you know, I could have been in this situation.
+different route that day and something happened or, you know, I could have been in this

 You know, you hear stories like that and we don't really question them that much.

-them like she'd be watching TV with them and stuff.
+Like she'd be watching TV with them.

-Again, I, like, I don't- you can pull it apart.
+Again, I like, I don't, you can pull it apart.

-I don't really care to do it because, again, she didn't harm anybody.
+I don't really care to do it because again, she didn't harm anybody.

 And what's the point of shitting all over it?